 BATS Research and Training Services has recently secured funding to undertake a five-year research project focused on improving the future for two tree-dwelling bat species.
-The project, which focuses primarily on Bechstein’s and barbastelle bats, has been funded the People’s Trust for Endangered Species and the Arboricultural Association.
+The project, which focuses primarily on Bechstein’s and barbastelle bats, has been funded the People’s Trust for Endangered Species, the Arboricultural Association and STIHL.

 The two main aims of the project are: